IISE/Arena Student Competition

 The annual IISE/Arena Student Simulation Competition is a great way for undergraduates to demonstrate their skills with simulation and compete against the world’s best simulation students.
 The winning teams compete for cash prizes and the honor of being recognized as the top simulation students in the world.

-More than 75 teams from around the world participated in the 2016 competition.
-Watch a video of 2016 Winning team.
+More than 75 teams from around the world participated in the 2018 competition.

 |1st Place: École de Technologie Supérieure||2nd Place: Worcester Polytechnic Institute||3rd Place: San Jose State University|

 Organize your team of 3 engineering undergraduate students and a faculty advisor.
 Sign up for the Fall (October) contest program or the Winter (January) program.

 Following your registration your team will receive the contest rules and problem statement.
 You will have 8 weeks to develop your solution.
 Finalists will be announced in the Spring of 2019 and must be able to attend the IISE Annual Conference and Expo, May 18-21, 2019 in Orlando, FL.

 - Teams of three undergraduate students (plus an advisor) are given eight weeks to develop their solutions.

 - Three finalist teams are selected to present their solutions for final judging at the IISE Annual Conference and Expo.